ptsteadman/notebook/notes/programming/vim.md

 - use the built-in vim blowfish encryption
 - automatically encrypt/decrypt all armored PGP blocks in a file with the same passphrase
+- use RSA private key for encryption/decryption (would eliminate typing password)